skvad0/Catch_Me_Up/README.md

 # Catch Me Up - Book Q&A System

-A RAG (Retrieval-Augmented Generation) based command-line tool that lets you ask questions about EPUB books and get contextual summaries.
+A RAG (Retrieval-Augmented Generation) based CLI tool that lets you ask questions about EPUB books and get contextual summaries.

 ## Requirements